FirstHR

 Key Takeaways

-Banker is an umbrella title; teller, personal banker, loan officer, and commercial banker are different jobs with different pay and overtime rules.
+Banker is an umbrella title; teller, personal banker, private banker, and commercial banker are different jobs with different pay and overtime rules.

-Use the template that matches the role: retail, personal banker, teller, loan officer, commercial, or community-bank.
+Use the template that matches the role: retail, personal banker, teller, private banker, commercial, or community-bank.

-Most front-line banking roles are non-exempt; tellers clearly so, and loan officers are predominantly non-exempt under DOL guidance.
+Most front-line banking roles are non-exempt; tellers clearly so, and any banker whose primary duty is selling products rather than advising clients.

-Mortgage loan officers need NMLS licensing, and background checks are standard across banking roles.
+A banker who takes residential mortgage applications needs NMLS registration or a state license, and background checks are standard across banking roles.

 Most banks are community banks; the compliance applies the same at a small institution, so classify by duties and post a range where required.